KenT185/WebsiteScraper/README.md

 # Website scraper

 # Warning!
-This project is intended for **Educational Purposes ONLY.**
+This application is intended for **Educational Purposes ONLY.**
-The project **should not be used **for any purpose **other than learning.** Do not use it for any other reason than to learn about DOM parsing.
+The project **should not be used** for any purpose **other than learning.** Do not use it for any other reason than to learn about DOM parsing.

+## About project
+Simple console application which allows you to scrap webstie.

 ### Input
 User gives category, brand, model, price (from - to) and type of fuel